 The novel Rocket Man meant more to me, but is harder to portray.
 I don’t remember much, just the overwhelming feeling of lust and envy at what the protagonist was getting to do.
 The novel has all but disappeared, even from the internet.
 Goodreads list it without reviews or ratings.
 The only thing I found to jog my memory was a 1955 Kirkus review.

 Here is what I do remember.
 A young man wants to be a rocket man; to this end he enrolls in the international engineering school in New Mexico.
 The school is a co-op; students attend classes six months, then work on rockets for six months as apprentice engineers, earning money to cover tuition.
-I don’t remember too much of the story (you can check out Kirkus) but I will never forget how badly I wanted to be on that campus.
+I don’t remember too much of the story but I will never forget how badly I wanted to be on that campus.

 Four years later I was at Michigan State, on a scholarship but short of cash.
 One option for my sophomore year was to move into Hedrick House, a student owned co-op.
 I lived that year in a closet sized room, attended meetings to decide house business, and cooked dinner for the fifty guys who shared the place with me.
 Every night I went to bed with a smile on my face knowing that I was on my way, and paying my own way.
 And every night I remembered Rocket Man.
 Thanks, Mr. Stine, known to me as Lee Correy.